 DIY Wooden Sign Using Freezer Paper – and This Amazing Image Hack

-DIY a wooden sign like the pros and get that handmade vintage feel in your home WITHOUT having to learn calligraphy or something else time-consuming!
-This post is on behalf of a suggestion I received the other day and I deemed it quite share-worthy.
+DIY a wooden sign like the pros and get that handmade vintage feel in your home WITHOUT having to learn time-consuming methods!
+Images and introduction below courtesy of Kaylee White:

 ❤️️ Pin For Later? ❤️️

-The tutorial goes into great depth, and you’ll want to refer to it to get all of the steps down pat; but I have paraphrased in my own words the “nitty gritty” of it to master this strategy that doesn’t need hand lettering!
+The full article that explains in depth how it all comes together!
+You’ll want to refer to it to get all of the steps down pat; but I have paraphrased in my own words the “nitty gritty” of it.

 To get started making amazing art wood signs, It involves a few straightforward items you may already have access to, like a printer (must be inkjet – NOT laser type – something about the freezer paper potentially being a fire hazard).